pseeth/argbind/examples/multistage/README.md

             stage_fn()
 ```

 - `output()`: The script switches working directories to the specified folder.
 The rest of the script can then use relative paths with respect to the specified output folder.
 This is a context manager that is bound via ArgBind!
+While not the focus of this example, it's a nifty function to use in experiment code.

 Let's look at the help for this script: